AdobeDocs/release-notes.en/current.md

 * **Invoke - An Experience Manager Workflow step** - DDX (Document Description XML) is a declarative markup language whose elements represent building blocks of documents.
 These building blocks include PDF and XDP documents, and other elements such as comments, bookmarks, and styled text.
 DDX documents are templates for the documents and describe the desired characteristics of source documents that should appear in resultant documents.
 A single DDX can be used with a range of source documents.
 You can use the Invoke step an Experience Manager Workflow to perform various operations, like assembling disassembling documents, creating and modifying Acrobat and XFA Forms, and other operations described in [DDX Reference](https://helpx.adobe.com/content/dam/help/en/experience-manager/forms-cloud-service/ddxRef.pdf) documentation.

-* **Convert to PDF/A - An Experience Manager Workflow step** - PDF/A is an archival format for long-term preservation of the document’s content, all fonts are embedded and the file is uncompressed.
+* **Convert to PDF/A - An Experience Manager Workflow step** - PDF/A is an archival format for long-term preservation of the document's content, all fonts are embedded and the file is uncompressed.
 Now, you can use the Convert to PDF/A step an AEM Workflow to convert your documents or files in any format to PDF/A format.

 ### Experience Manager as a Cloud Service Foundation